SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 The BrainSaw sign up details are [here](/serialSectionSWC).

+## Citing and acknowledging the facility
+We adopt the [Royal Microscopy Society publication guidelines](https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network/resources/imaging-facility-publication-guidelines.html): the Facility should be properly acknowledged in published work to which it contributed and, when appropriate, Facility staff should be listed as co-authors.
+Please see our [full publication policy](/publicationPolicy) before submitting a manuscript.

 ## Do you take samples from external users?
 The AMF primarily caters for scientists within the SWC.